FelixRDL/SEEance-standard-components/analyses/files-by-number-of-coauthors/README.md

 ## Files by number of coauthors
 Check, how many authors have commited on certain files.

-### Suitable Preprocessors
+### Sensible Preprocessors
-None
+- **Unify Authors For Commits**: If some authors have used multiple aliases, you should de-alias them before analysis.

 ### Aspects worth investigating
-- determine code hotspots (where all authors have contributed)
+- determine code hotspots/god classes (where all authors need to contribute)
-- determine degree of specialization or generalization of development
+- determine degree of member specialization/generalization in development

 ### Notable Sources
 - Mittal & Sureka, 2014